bakerkretzmar/bakerkretzmar.ca/work.md

 Personal portfolio website for Margaret Hamilton.

 Responsive.
-Built with Jekyll and Toast grid. {% include github.html repo="mghamilton.ca" %}
+Built with Jekyll and Toast grid.

 ---